-The undergraduate option in applied and computational mathematics within the Computing & Mathematical Sciences department is for those students who want to combine their basic studies in mathematics with considerable involvement in applications.
+The undergraduate option in applied and computational mathematics within the Computing & Mathematical Sciences department seeks to address the interests of those students who want to combine their basic studies in mathematics with considerable involvement in applications.
 This program is designed to give students a thorough training in fundamental computational and applied mathematics and to develop their research ability in a specific application field.
 The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, engineering applications, image processing, and mathematical finance.
 The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided, especially when combined with graduate work, by successful completion of the requirements for an undergraduate degree in applied and computational mathematics.
-The program is similar in general outline to the mathematics option, with additional requirements to ensure a balance between courses that develop mathematical concepts and courses that show the interplay of these concepts with a variety of applications.
 Complete programs will be worked out with faculty advisers.

 Students interested in simultaneously pursuing a degree in a second option must fulfill all the requirements of the ACM option.
 Courses may be used to simultaneously fulfill requirements in both options.
-However, it is required that students have at least 63 units of ACM courses numbered 101 and above that are not simultaneously used for fulfilling a requirement of the second option, e. g., requirement 2 in ACM must be fulfilled using courses that are not simultaneously used for fulfilling a requirement of the second option.
 To enroll in the program, the student should meet and discuss his/her plans with the option representative.
 In general, approval is contingent on good academic performance by the student and demonstrated ability for handling the heavier course load.

-- Ma 108 ab, ACM 104, ACM 95 abc, ACM 106 abc, and E 10. - An approved sequence of three one-quarter courses to be selected from the following: ACM 101, ACM 105 or Ma110a, ACM 113, ACM 114, ACM 116, ACM/ESE 118, ACM 126 ab, ACM 201 ab, ACM 210 ab, ACM 216, ACM 217, Ae/ACM/ME 232 abc, ACM 270. - 3.
-A three-term sequence from the following (or an option representative-approved three-term combination totaling at least 27 units): Ma 5 abc, Ma/CS 6 abc, Ma 109 abc, Ma 110 abc, Ma 120 abc, Ma 121 abc, EE/Ma 126 ab, EE/Ma/CS 127, CS/EE/Ma 129 abc. - 4.
-One 27-unit 100-or-higher-level course in science or engineering not in ACM or Ma and approved by the student's adviser. - 5.
+- The ACM Option requires the analytical tracks of Ma 1 b and Ma 1 c. - Ma 2, Ma 3, Ma 6 abc, Ph 2 abc, ACM 11, CS 1, E 10, ACM 95 abc, Ma 108 abc, ACM/CMS 104, ACM 101 ab, ACM 106 ab, ACM/EE/CMS 116, ACM 216 and ACM/CMS 113. - 3.
+One 27-unit 100-or-higher-level course in science or engineering approved by the option representative. - 4.
 Passing grades must be obtained in a total of 486 units, including the courses listed above.
-Courses satisfying option requirements must be taken for grades (except when courses are only available P/F) and passed with a grade of C- or higher.
+Courses satisfying option requirements must be taken for grades (except when courses are only available P/F) and passed with a grad of C- or higher.